 - Writing a prescription for the use of the AED device;

 - Initially reviewing and approving guidelines for Emergency Medical Plans;

-- Evaluating post-incident review forms, downloaded incident related information from the AED in addition to providing follow-up counseling for first responders;
+- Evaluating post-incident review forms, downloaded incident related information from the AED in addition to providing follow-up counseling for faculty, staff, and students; and,

 - Reviewing the AED policy on an annual basis.

 For optional locations requesting authorization for an AED, a request must be submitted to EHS at email@example.com Once a request is received, EHS will meet with the requestor and perform an on-site evaluation for the need of an AED.
 A written decision will be provided to the requestor within 30 calendar days.

 The department or building manager is responsible for purchasing AEDs, cabinet, signage, and software to download data after AED use.
 In order to purchase an AED, a prescription is needed from the physician providing oversight.
 Contact the University of Chicago Hospital Student Health Services for the Illinois State contract and the name of the physician providing oversight.
 The Emergency Resuscitation Center can also provide assistance finding a manufacturer or supplier of AEDs.
 A projecting sign shall be installed marking the location of the AED.
 Once the AED is purchased, contact Facilities Services at 773.834.1414 for installation and signage for the AED.

 Maintenance and testing of all AED units shall be conducted in accordance with the manufacturer’s guidelines.
 AED Weekly Operation and Status Check records shall be maintained for each AED unit and shall be reviewed by EHS during the annual building inspections.
 A copy of the requirements shall be kept with the AED and in a central location of the facility.